-- maintains healthy, diverse plant communities - supports plant communities over the long-term - protects threatened species and communities, and - integrates water and land management.
+- maintain healthy, diverse plant communities - support plant communities over the long-term - protect threatened species and communities - integrate water and land management.

-Maintains healthy, diverse plant communities
+Maintain healthy, diverse plant communities

-- Recognise the water requirements of plant communities, not just those of a dominant species.
-For example, the water requirements of a river red gum community in a wetland area can differ greatly from river red gum woodlands associated with more drought-tolerant species. - Support plant community diversity and mosaics by ensuring a variable flow regime. - Manage for plant community mosaics across a range of scales.
-While site-scale diversity can be used to indicate plant community health, diversity at this scale is not always desirable.
-Monospecific communities such as the Moira grass plains in the Barmah-Millewa Forest are recognised as rare and unique communities of international importance.
-Sites such as these contribute to plant community diversity and mosaics at the landscape scale. - Accommodate for plant communities that transition between states through wet and dry climate cycles or in ephemeral systems.
-This may include changes in the vegetative state of individual plants (including dormancy), or shifts in plant community composition.

-• Incorporate learning from monitoring of site-based response to watering events to inform future management.
+- recognise the water requirements of plant communities, not just those of a dominant species.
+For example, the water requirements of a river red gum community in a wetland area can differ greatly from river red gum woodlands associated with more drought-tolerant understorey species - support plant community diversity and mosaics by ensuring a variable flow regime at a variety of scales - accommodate plant communities that transition between states through wet and dry climate cycles or in ephemeral systems.
+This may include changes in the vegetative state of individual plants (including dormancy) or shifts in plant community composition - incorporate learning from monitoring of site-based response to watering events to inform future management.

-Supports plant communities over the long-term
+Support plant communities over the long-term

-- Support plant communities through each stage of their life cycle, from maintaining condition of adult plants, to flowering, seed set, and successful recruitment. - Consider the longevity of species to ensure that recruitment (either as established juveniles or through production of seeds and propagules) balances the long-term attrition rates within plant communities. - Target a diverse age structure in ephemeral species, particularly among trees in forests and woodlands. - Maintain healthy seed banks to build resilience in non-woody vegetation communities. - Recognise the range of timescales within which communities respond to changing environmental conditions.
-While a single inundation event can produce a green flush in nonwoody vegetation communities, slow growing species such as black box can take years to transition between states of condition, and may require more sustained or serial inundation events to generate a condition response. - Look beyond annual planning cycles to provide multi-year management for communities that require serial inundation to generate the desired response.
+- support plant communities through each stage of their life cycle, from maintaining condition of adult plants, to flowering, seed set, and successful recruitment - consider the longevity of species to ensure that recruitment (either as established juveniles or through production of seeds and propagules) balances the long-term attrition rates within plant communities - target a diverse age structure in perennial species, particularly among trees in forests and woodlands - maintain healthy seed banks to sustain non-woody vegetation communities - recognise the range of timescales over which communities respond to environmental watering - look beyond annual planning cycles to provide multi-year management for communities that require serial inundation to generate the desired response.

-Protects threatened species and communities
+Protect threatened species and communities

-- Incorporate the best available information on the water needs of threatened species and communities and prioritise them for management where necessary. - Support high-value habitat.
+- incorporate the best available information on the water needs of threatened species and communities and prioritise them for management where necessary - support high-value habitat.
 In heavily-modified landscapes, remnant plant communities such as riparian corridors can provide critical habitat for threatened fauna species.
-Plant communities known to support threatened species should be prioritised for management. - Buffer the effects of drought on vulnerable threatened species and communities, where possible.
+Plant communities known to support threatened species should be prioritised for management - buffer the effects of drought on vulnerable threatened species and communities, where possible.

-Integrates land and water management
+Integrate land and water management

-- Coordinate with other complementary land management actions (e.g. managing grazing pressure from invasive species) to maximise outcomes from environmental water use. - Include a determination of all factors driving the condition of vegetation in target communities, and consider how these factors are likely to influence the community's response to environmental watering.
+- coordinate with other complementary land management actions (e.g. managing grazing pressure from invasive species) to maximise outcomes from environmental water use - include a determination of all factors driving the condition of vegetation in target communities and consider how these factors are likely to influence the community's response to environmental watering.

-Water management strategies to achieve outcomes for waterbirds
+Water management strategies to achieve outcomes for waterbirds maintain and improve habitat